 One challenge is testing these arrays in scenarios where one, or multiple, sensors fail.

-Simulations can model faulty sensors to determine how the autonomous vehicle will handle, for example, the failure of a front facing camera, so engineers can quickly determine whether the autonomous vehicle is functionally safe.
+Testing autonomous vehicles with simulations can model faulty sensors to determine how the autonomous vehicle will handle, for example, the failure of a front facing camera, so engineers can quickly determine whether the autonomous vehicle is functionally safe.

 Software Enables Engineers to Conduct Autonomous Vehicle Testing